Fernando Nava: Santos

+Nacional

+On 11 August 2026, Nava signed a four-season contract with Nacional in Portugal.

 International career

 In January 2023, Nava was named to Bolivia's squad for the 2023 South American U-20 Championship.
 In the country's opening match of the tournament, Nava scored against Venezuela to earn a surprise 1–0 victory.

 In March 2023, Nava was invited to a training camp with the senior national team by head coach Gustavo Costas to gain experience with the team.
 In the June the same year, he was one of six foreign-based players called up for friendlies against Ecuador and Chile in preparation for the beginning of 2026 FIFA World Cup qualification.
 Nava was expected to see playing time in the matches with starting attacker Marcelo Martins Moreno out with an illness.

 Nava made his senior international debut on 27 August 2023 in a friendly against Panama.
 He came on as a second-half substitute for Diego Medina in the eventual 1–2 defeat.